deficollective/deficollective.github.io/content/english/pages/reporting-policy.md

 ### RP.3: Yields are accounted for only once claimed

 Some yields are accrued continuously (such as emission-based LP yield), while some are delivered at a specific time (weekly rewards for a veNFT).
 Our monthly public reporting only considers realized yield; **unrealized (=unclaimed) yields are not included in our revenue figure**.
-Furthermore,** we do not report revenue generated through capital gains in the reporting period.**
+Furthermore, **revenue generated through capital gains are not included in the revenue figures of the monthly reports.**

 ### RP.4: Expenses Reporting Logic